bluebonobo/bluebonobo.github.io/_posts/2022-06-15-coursera-hopkins-data-science.markdown

 Challenges in natural language processing frequently involve speech recognition, natural-language understanding, and natural-language generation.

+History of NLP : Symbolic NLP (1950-1990) (rule based), Statistical NLP (1990-2000), Neural NLP (2010-present)

 ### Text Mining
-*review of the [text mining in R](https://www.jstatsoft.org/article/view/v025i05)*
+*review of the [text mining in R](https://www.jstatsoft.org/article/view/v025i05)* THis paper present the tm package which provides a framework for text mining applications within R.

+Preprocessing
+1. Data import
+2. Stemming : the process of erasing word suffixes to retrieve their radicals.
+It is a common technique used in text mining research, as it reduces complexity without any severe loss of information for typical applications (especially for bag-of-words).
+3. Whitespace elimination : the removal of white space and the conversion to lower case.
+For both tasks tm provides transformations
+4. Stop Word removal : Stopwords are words that are so common in a language that their information value is almost zero, in other words their entropy is very low.
+Therefore it is usual to remove them before further analysis.

 ### CRAN Text Processing resources
 *revidew of the [CRAN resources](https://cran.r-project.org/web/views/NaturalLanguageProcessing.html)*